Armando Obispo

-Armando Obispo (born 5 March 1999) is a Dutch professional footballer who plays as a centre back for PSV Eindhoven.
-He has represented the Netherlands internationally at various youth levels.
+Armando Obispo (born 5 March 1999) is a professional footballer who plays as a centre-back for PSV Eindhoven.
+Born in the Netherlands, he plays for the Curaçao national team.

-Career
+Club career

 Obispo made his professional debut as Jong PSV player in the second division on 8 August 2016 against FC Den Bosch.

+International career

+On 26 September 2025, Obispo was handed his first call-up to the Curaçao national team by manager Dick Advocaat.
+Five days later, his request to switch international allegiance to Curaçao was approved by FIFA.

 Personal life

 Obispo was born in the Netherlands and is of Curaçaoan descent.